DrC0okie/HEIG_CLD_Labo5/README.md

 ## 2.1 - Create Project & 2.2 Create a cluster

+> Take a screenshot of the cluster details from the GKE console.

-We did not have any difficulty creating the cluster in GKE.
+We did not have any issue creating the cluster in GKE.
 Once created, GKE details page looked like this:

 ![](figures/GKE_Overview.png)

 ## 2.3 - Deploy the application on the cluster

-We did not encounter any problems deploying the pods and services on the cluster
+We did not encounter any problems deploying the pods and services on the GKE cluster

 ## 2.4 - Deploy the ToDo-Frontend Service